modular/modular/KGEN/docs/MojoREPL.md

 ## Getting started

-There are several entry points with which to experience the Mojo Repl, with the main two being the [LLDB REPL](#lldb-command-line-repl), and a [Jupyter Notebook](#jupyter-notebook).
+There are several entry points with which to experience the Mojo REPL, with the main two being the [LLDB REPL](#lldb-command-line-repl), and a [Jupyter Notebook](#jupyter-notebook).
 Each entry point contains specific setup instructions, please refer to each section for more detailed information.